bentomhall/nih-system/spells/SpellsA-G.md

 **Duration:** Instantaneous

-As you hold your hands with thumbs touching and fingers spread, a thin sheet of flames shoots forth from your outstretched fingertips.
+A thin sheet of flames shoots forth from your outstretched fingertips.
 Each creature in a 15-foot cone must make a Dexterity saving throw.
 A creature takes 3d6 fire damage on a failed save, or half as much damage on a successful one.

 The fire ignites any flammable objects in the area that aren’t being worn or carried.

-**_Overcast._** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
+**_Overcast._** When you cast this spell using more than 2 AET, the damage increases by 1d6 for every 2 additional AET spent.

 ### Spells (C)